 An OP will likely require a person to both stay away and not contact the person they abused.
 However, an OP can also help someone sort out many matters that will help them escape an abusive situation, such as award exclusive possession of a residence, exclusive possession or return of physical property (including pets), and require an abuser to attend counseling.
 For those who have children in common with their abuser, an OP can decide temporary physical custody and allocation of responsibilities regarding the children, set a parenting time schedule, and order the abuser to pay child support.
+The OP may also prohibit the person who has committed domestic violence from possessing a Firearm Owner's Identification Card.
 Where can I find the law?